-- IM: This field indicates whether SP CSI-IM resource set indicated with SP CSI-IM resource set ID field should be activated/deactivated.
-If IM field is set to "1", SP CSI-IM resource set should be activated or deactivated (depending on A/D field setting).
-If IM field is set to "0", the octet containing SP CSI-IM resource set ID field is not present;
+- IM: This field indicates the presence of the octet containing SP CSI-IM resource set ID field.
+If the IM field is set to 1, the octet containing SP CSI-IM resource set ID field is present.
+If IM field is set to 0, the octet containing SP CSI-IM resource set ID field is not present;

-- SP CSI-IM resource set ID: This field contains an index of CSI-IM-ResourceSet containing Semi Persistent CSI-IM resources, as specified in TS 38.331 [5], indicating the Semi Persistent CSI-IM resource set, which should be activated or deactivated.
+- SP CSI-IM resource set ID: This field contains an index of CSI-IM-ResourceSet containing Semi Persistent CSI-IM resources, as specified in TS 38.331 [5], indicating the Semi Persistent CSI-IM resource set, which shall be activated or deactivated.
 The length of the field is 6 bits;

 - TCI State IDi: This field contains TCI-StateId, as specified in TS 38.331 [5], of a TCI State, which is used as QCL source for the resource within the Semi Persistent NZP CSI-RS resource set indicated by SP CSI-RS resource set ID field.
 TCI State ID0 indicates TCI State for the first resource within the set, TCI State ID1 for the second one and so on.
 The length of the field is 7 bits.
-If A/D field is set to "0" then the octet containing this field is not present;
+If the A/D field is set to 0, the octets containing TCI State ID field(s) are not present;

-- R: Reserved bit, set to "0".
+- R: Reserved bit, set to 0.

 Figure 6.1.3.12-1: SP CSI-RS / CSI-IM Resource Set Activation/Deactivation MAC CE